jandaschner/jandaschner.github.io/README.md

 #### 5.1 General

 Health data will never be shared with advertisers or similar agencies.
-Your Health Data connot be accessed by the developer and third parties.
+Your Health Data cannot be accessed by the developer and third parties.